dceoy/slack-notify/README.md

 slack-post
 ==========

-Bash-based command for Slack notification
+Bash-based command to post text messages to Slack

 Installation
 ------------